turingschool/curriculum/source/topics/models/modules.markdown

 Rails 3 introduced a module named `ActiveSupport::Concern` which has the goal of simplifying the syntax of our modules.
 Not everyone loves it, but you should at least understand how it works.

-To demonstrate it's usage, let's refactor the `TextContent` module above.
+To demonstrate its usage, let's refactor the `TextContent` module above.

 ### Setup